cygnus55/Chronic-Kidney-Disease-Prediction-ML/notes.md

 - The id column was dropped
 - The class attribute had all its values converted in numeric format
 - The column names were changed to more descriptive names

+### Categorizing data

+- The data retrieved was categorized into numerical and non-numerical category

+### Feature Encoding

+- The string attribute value was encoded using LabelEncoder

+### Model Building

+- Data was divided into train and test data